vk-candpython/pyelfpacker/README.md

 ## 📋 Overview

 **PyELFPacker** — is a powerful ELF binary obfuscation and packing tool that transforms standard Linux executables into heavily protected, self-decrypting binaries with fileless execution capabilities.
-Written in Python, it leverages a custom C stub, RLE compression, XOR stream cipher, and a built‑in `sstrip` to produce extremely stripped “ghost” binaries.
+Written in Python, it leverages a custom C stub, RLE compression, XOR stream cipher, and a built‑in `elfstrip` to produce extremely stripped “ghost” binaries.

 ### What makes it unique?